rubiefawn/remedy/core.md

 This reactive skill represents arcane awareness and resistance.
 Nullify is used to resist the effects of a variety of spells and other abilities.

 ### Presence
-Presence represents charisma and determination. **Presence directly affects** `TODO: maybe mana?`
+Presence represents charisma and determination. **Presence directly affects your mana.**

 #### Manipulate
-This active skill represents cunning and skulduggery.
+This active skill represents cunning and skullduggery.
 Manipulate is used to coerce, deceive, or intimidate.

 #### Perform
 This active skill represents charm and theatrics.
 Perform is used to entertain, orate, and seduce.